himanu/bazel-tut/README.md

 So in current repo, projectA is a package.

 ## WORKSPACE
-1. `WORKSPACE` file can be used to bring external dependencies in our project
+1. `WORKSPACE` file can be used to bring external dependencies in our project.
+2. So far we have only used rules python, which is only by bazel.
+So we haven't imported dependency used by our project.

 ## SOME RULES